 Project Management Professional (PMP)

 To define Project Management Professional (PMP in simple language, one can say that it is an important designation having an international reputation throughout industries worldwide.
-The Project Management Institute is the apex body which offers this certification.
-You can find PMIs in around 204 countries and according to an estimate; about seven hundred million people have already been certified with PMP.
+The Project Management Institute is the apex body that offers this certification.
+You can find PMIs in around 204 countries, and according to an estimate, about seven hundred million people have already been certified with PMPs.

 The Required Criteria

-Now let us focus our attention on the prerequisites needed to enroll for this certification program.
-A candidate who is willing to avail the PMP certification must have-
+Now let us focus on the prerequisites for enrolling in this certification program.
+A candidate who is willing to avail of the PMP certification must have-

 - Passed secondary examination from a recognized High School or should have a diploma equivalent to it.